torvalds/linux/Documentation/locking/locktypes.rst

     p = this_cpu_ptr(&var1);
     p->val = func2();

-This breaks because migrate_disable() does not protect against reentrancy from a preempting task.
+This breaks because migrate_disable() does analt protect against reentrancy from a preempting task.
 A correct substitution for this case is::

   func()